7 Surprising Uses for Vodka

 4. INSECT REPELLENT

 While several studies have shown that drinking beer can make you more prone to mosquito bites, a quick way to help repel those pesky insects is by spraying yourself with vodka.
-Just make sure it’s not one of the flavored (read: sugary) kind.
+Just make sure it’s not one a flavored (read: sugary) kind.
 Though straight-up is the most effective method, because it can leave a scent that lingers, there are a variety of recipes online to make this repellent more palatable to the nose.

 5. WEED KILLER